Nonye2K3/chia/FAQ.md

 The Wallets page in the GUI will show you your receive address and provide an interface for you to spend your chia funds.
 You can also obtain a new wallet receive address any time you would like and those funds will all come to the same place as they are based on [HD Keys](https://www.investopedia.com/terms/h/hd-wallet-hierarchical-deterministic-wallet.asp).

 There is growing wallet functionality available on the command line.
 Try `chia wallet -h`.
 Wallet software also provides features related to coloured coins, and trade offers.
+You can get a receive address on the cli with `chia keys show`.

 # Why is it recommended that a winning plot be deleted on mainnet?